 Ayanna Pressley was born on February 3, 1974 in Chicago, where her mother was a tenants’ rights advocate with the Urban League.
-After attending Boston University from 1992-94, Miss Pressley worked as a senior aide for Democrat Congressman Joseph P. Kennedy II, and then as political director for Senator John Kerry.
+After attending Boston University from 1992-94, Ms. Pressley worked as a senior aide for Democrat Congressman Joseph P. Kennedy II, and then as political director for Senator John Kerry.
 She subsequently went on to serve in leadership positions with groups like the Massachusetts Women’s Political Caucus, Young Professionals Preventing Child Abuse, and the Children’s Trust Fund.
 She was also a mentor with the Young Black Women’s Society and the Big Sister Association of Greater Boston.
-Moreover, Pressley became a member of the NAACP and sat on the boards of Emerge Massachusetts and the UMass Boston Center for Women in Politics and Public Policy, among others.
+Moreover, Pressley became a member of the NAACP and sat on the boards of Emerge Massachusetts (a state affiliate of Emerge America) and the UMass Boston Center for Women in Politics and Public Policy, among others.

 In 2009 Pressley was elected as an at-large representative on the Boston City Council, a post she went on to hold for 9 years.

 In 2011 she keynoted the launch event of Women’s Pipeline for Change, an organization that seeks to bring more “women of color” to positions of “public leadership in Massachusetts.”